Inquilabi Communist Sangathan: The Gujarat Communalist Carnage, the ICS Resistance, and the Final Split

 In 2002, the ICS played a tremendous role in campaigns over the Gujarat communal massacres.
 But this in turn intensified conflicts, with one wing arguing that communalism was reducible to an economic determinist analysis, and also arguing that the other side, in campaigning for secularism, had been projecting individuals rather than the party.
 Thus, in 2002, the ICS brought out the first major book documenting the Gujarat violence anywhere in India (The Genocidal Pogrom in Gujarat: Anatomy of Indian Fascism), and Prajapati and Trupti Shah in Vadodara played key roles in PUCL's documentation of the violence in Gujarat.
 Yet by the end of 2002 Prajapati had resigned from the ICS.
 Another factor in this conflict was a debate over the relationship between environmental struggles and class struggle.
 The 2003 ICS conference in Vadodara saw the entire West Bengal delegation walking out, along with Trupti Shah.
 What was left of the ICS was confined to Vadodara.
 The last major public activity of the ICS was its opposition to the World Social Forum 2004 and support for the mainly Naxalite-backed Mumbai Resistance, for which it brought out a major leaflet.

 The West Bengal-based Trotskyists who had left ICS in 2003 regrouped in 2008 to form Radical Socialist.
 This organisation brings out a Bengali journal Radical, and has a website www.radicalsocialist.in.
 Its members are active in forest rights struggles, trade union struggles, women's movements, and student-youth work.
 Prajapati, Shah, and a few other Gujarat members are also associated with Radical Socialist.

+In August 2026, the Radical Socialist unified with the Revolutionary Communist Party of India.
+The united organisation retained the name RCPI, citing the continuity of the RCPI, and reaffirmed an explicitly anti-Stalinist orientation.
+It upheld working-class self-emancipation, democratic proletarian rule, opposition to both popular-frontism, and ultra-left adventurism, and a transitional approach linking immediate struggles to the struggle for socialism.
+The process was presented as a new political identity, drawing on the legacies of both traditions.